stilyana-petrova/ctf-writeups/HachTheBox/Machines/Dog.md

 ***What I learned?***
 - If we have an exposed git repo, it's good to download it.
 - It's good to check the source code, robots.txt, /.git repo, and others.
-- A way for privesc.
+- A way for privesc using the bee command.